An age-old rivalry exists in England, dividing its inhabitants into the Southerners and the Northerners.

 The city’s Jorvik Centre has been set up on the site where archaeologists found evidence of Viking houses and workshops.

 My friend and I turned out to be the only adults on it at the time, but I think we were still the most excited.

 Scarborough is a quintessentially British holiday resort, and its beaches have some of the cleanest water in Europe.

-The famous Scarborough Fair, which attracted merchants from all over world in the Middle Ages, is today celebrated in September with typically English pastimes including morris dancing and jousting competitions (must dust off my lance).
+The famous Scarborough Fair, which attracted merchants from all over the world in the Middle Ages, is today celebrated in September with typically English pastimes including morris dancing and jousting competitions (must dust off my lance).

 North York Moors

 The area is a national park and also a great place for walking and cycling – there are over 1,400 miles of paths to choose from, and you can stay in one of the picturesque local villages or towns.

 Drive up the Moors from Scarborough towards Whitby, and take a few detours on the way to enjoy the scenery.

 One highlight is the ‘Hole of Horcum’; a deep section of the valley which legend holds was created by a giant scooping out the earth.
 It also rates highly on Britain’s rude place names.

 I remember visiting on a particularly wet and windy autumn day and being practically blown around the ancient abbey, whose ruins stand on top of a hill and loom over the rest of the town.

 If the weather's on your side, take it out to watch the sunset over the horizon, which is excellent competition for any sunset in the South.

-About the Author: Katherine likes to a get a feel for the history of the places she visits, and seeks out the bits which reveal something about the culture in different areas of the globe.
-She has travelled in four different continents and is looking forward to exploring the rest.
+About the Author: Katherine likes to get a feel for the history of the places she visits and seeks out the bits which reveal something about the culture in different areas of the globe.
+She has traveled in four different continents and is looking forward to exploring the rest.
 Her post was brought to you by Carhiremarket (dot) com.